adavarski/UAP-POC/saas/k8s/Demo2-DataProcessing-MinIO/README.md

 davar@carbon:~$ source ~/.bashrc
 davar@carbon:~$ go version
 go version go1.15.5 linux/amd64

-OR logout/login from console:

-$ go version
-go version go1.15.5 linux/amd64
 $ go env

+OR logout/login from console (go version)

 Note As of Go 1.14, Go Modules are ready for production use and considered the official dependency management system for Go.
 All